theonlyasdk/izotrox/README.md

 ## Limitations
 - Only works on Linux-based systems due to the usage of Linux-specific APIs.
 As a result, Izotrox is not supported on Windows or macOS.
 - No hardware acceleration on Android due to all rendering being done on the CPU itself.
-- Unoptimized rendering method might cause lag on complex layouts.
+- Unoptimized rendering method might cause lag while rendering complex layouts.

 ## Libraries Used
 - **[inifile-cpp](https://github.com/Rookfighter/inifile-cpp)** - for INI file parsing.